MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 HJ: Sure, fine, but then don't shave for a month and don't shower and then put on a concert because that's authentic.
 Another document is Mozart when one of his piano concertos was premiered.
 People started applauding after 16 measures, which--he was so proud of it that he wrote a letter to his father, that's how we know this.
 "Papa, papa, you won't believe it, but just now they clapped after 16 measures and we had to stop and start again.
 What a success!"
 So he was bathing in this glory that he had to stop for people clapping.
 {: .interviewee }

-> NOTE: *[The Rest is Noise](http://www.therestisnoise.com/2005/02/applause_a_rest.html) has the content of Mozart's letter*: Right in the middle of the First Allegro came a Passage that I knew would please, and the entire audience was sent into raptures—there was a big applaudißement;—and as I knew, when I wrote the passage, what good effect it would make, I brought it once more at the end of the movement—and they went again, Da capo.
+> NOTE: *[The Rest is Noise&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](http://www.therestisnoise.com/2005/02/applause_a_rest.html) has the content of Mozart's letter*: Right in the middle of the First Allegro came a Passage that I knew would please, and the entire audience was sent into raptures—there was a big applaudißement;—and as I knew, when I wrote the passage, what good effect it would make, I brought it once more at the end of the movement—and they went again, Da capo.
 The Andante was well received as well, but the final Allegro pleased especially—because I had heard that here the final Allegros begin like first Allegros, namely with all instruments playing and mostly unisono; therefore, I began the movement with just 2 violins playing softly for 8 bars—then suddenly comes a forte—but the audience had, because of the quiet beginning, shushed each other, as I expected they would, and then came the forte—well, hearing it and clapping was one and the same.
 I was so delighted, I went right after the Sinfonie to the Palais Royal—bought myself an ice cream, prayed a rosary as I had pledged—and went home.

 If today, if that happened, it would be a scandal.
 It would be like, "Shh!
 What are you doing?!
 How dare you clap?!
 The composer will be pissed off!"
 If I was the composer of a work, especially one of those where it's, "Bee ahh off pfbfbtbtbt" [atonal], and people were clapping after 16 measures, I'd be like, "Thank you, God!"
 You know?
 "Wow!
 Great!
 I made it!"
 You should be fucking happy!
 Instead of being like, "Ugh, how *dare* you interrupt my work with applause?!"
 {: .interviewee }